-The other important thing that you must take care of before adding app to Google Play is the listing that will help the users to know about the app.
+The other important thing that you must take care of before adding an app to Google Play is the listing that will help the users to know about the app.
 Surprisingly, many app developers don't make use of the app listing for fueling app success.

-Every user wants to know what the app has to offer before they make their decision about installing it and screenshot is the best option for it.
+Every user wants to know what the app has to offer before they make their decision about installing it and a screenshot is the best option for it.

 Adding some high-resolution screenshots of the app will solve the purpose.
 Google allows you to put a maximum of eight images to a listing in the Play Store that should include

 Along with these, you need to provide one High-resolution icon image (512 X 512), a feature graphic ( 1024 X 500), and a promo graphic ( 180 X 120).